-Before CDs are despatched, spot checks must be made to ensure that every candidate is clearly audible.
+Before CDs or USB sticks are despatched, spot checks must be made to ensure that every candidate is clearly audible.

-If for any reason the CD has failed to record, or there are problems with the audibility of the recordings, the Centre must contact Cambridge Customer Services immediately to seek advice.
+If for any reason the tests have failed to record, or there are problems with the audibility of the recordings, the centre must contact Cambridge International Customer Services immediately to seek advice.